dhis2/dhis2-server-tools/README.md

 central deployment server, with working ssh access to all managed servers._ <br> ansible community.general modules which we are suing requires ,ansible version ≥ **_2.11_**
-If you are doing installation on ubuntu 18.04, use pip3 instead.
+If you are doing installation on ubuntu 18.04, use pip3 to install latest ansible.

 run below commands to install ansible <br>
 ```